Skip to content

 Key Features#

-In addition to the features offered by traditional HPO and NAS libraries, NePS, e.g., stands out with:
+In addition to the features offered by traditional HPO and NAS libraries, NePS stands out with:

-NePS excels in efficiently tuning hyperparameters using algorithms that enable users to make use of their prior knowledge within the search space.
-This is leveraged by the insights presented in:
+NePS excels in efficiently tuning hyperparameters using algorithms that enable users to make use of their prior knowledge, while also using many other efficiency boosters.

-2. Neural Architecture Search (NAS) with General Search Spaces:
+2. Neural Architecture Search (NAS) with Expressive Search Spaces:

-3. Easy Parallelization and Design Tailored to DL:
+3. Zero-effort Parallelization and an Experience Tailored to DL:

 NePS simplifies the process of parallelizing optimization tasks both on individual computers and in distributed computing environments.
 As NePS is made for deep learners, all technical choices are made with DL in mind and common DL tools such as Tensorboard are embraced.